-While the world celebrated earlier this month both the anniversaries of International Literacy Day, and International Day for Peace, more than 263 million children are currently not in school.
+While the world celebrated the anniversary of International Literacy Day, more than 263 million children are currently not in school.
 Two million children of these are in Yemen alone!
 This number is likely rise every few minutes.

-The Yemeni Coalition for Education (YCEA), Arab Campaign for Education (ACEA) and the Global Campaign for Education are shocked by the continuous deterioration of education situation in Yemen.
-YCEA, ACEA and GCE are aware of the huge challenges facing millions of male and female children in Yemen in accessing their right to basic education.
+The Arab Campaign for Education ( ACEA) and the Global Campaign for Education are shocked by the continuous deterioration of education situation in Yemen.
+ACEA and GCE are aware of the huge challenges facing millions of male and female children in Yemen in accessing their right to basic education.
 More than 3,584 schools (21% of all basic and secondary schools) are closed and almost two million children lack access to education (an increase of an estimated 500,000 children since the start of the conflict).
 In addition, reports show that 4.1 million children need support to access education, transportation and basic needs such as food and water supply.

 The fact that outside Yemen, Yemeni refugees are required to complete long administrative processes to acquire legal status before their children access their basic right to education is highly problematic.